8ly-dev/do-prototype/about-8ly.md

 ---

+---

+### About Our Team

+Right now it's just me, Zech.
+I've been coding for 20 years, I've got a degree in Computer Science, and I have this crazy idea for a company.
+I'm not sure where it'll take me, but I'm excited to see where it goes.

+I got the idea for 8ly and Flowstate while on vacation overlooking the Gulf of Mexico, in April, 2025.
+I've always had a passion for building tools that make life easier, maybe now is the time I take it to the next level.

 ### Join the Movement

 8ly isn’t just a technology company—it’s a philosophy.
 We invite you to help shape a future where technology feels like thought, and every action is innately you.